debenick17/music-infrastructure/README.md

 Your system is now ready to run the Ultima Platform.
 The steps for doing that are listed below;

-1. Navigate to [this Google Drive link](https://drive.google.com/drive/u/1/folders/14AicUIfCUx8dgb9l8d65e6_aryHEPvIi) and download the `Ultima` zip file.
+1. Navigate to [this Google Drive link](https://drive.google.com/file/d/19KjapXjxTzRwQ5QyeRpmfOrG40F2kGzL/view?usp=sharing) and download the `Ultima` zip file.
-2. Once you unzip the file you, you should see a main folder named `Ultima` with 4 sub-folders (ultima-infrastructure, ultima-backend, ultima-backoffice, ultima-judge-frontend).
+2. Once you unzip the file you, you should see a main folder named `music-vote-app` with 4 sub-folders (ultima-infrastructure, ultima-backend, ultima-backoffice, ultima-judge-frontend).
-3. Right-click on the sub-folder named `ultima-infrastructure`, among the displayed options select "_Open in terminal_".
+3. Right-click on the sub-folder named `music-infrastructure`, among the displayed options select "_Open in terminal_".

 ```
 NB: Before we continue it is vital for us to know the use and content of the scripts we are going run.
 All of them are found in the `ultima-infrastructure` folder.